Autodesk/sydevs/getting_started/part01.md

 This is the project you will use for the Getting Started tutorial.

-Now download and extract a **Source code** archive from a recent SyDEVS release at [github.com/Autodesk/sydevs/releases](https://github.com/Autodesk/sydevs/releases).

-In the extracted package should be folder with a name similar to **sydevs-0.6.7** (the version number may be different).
+Now select a recent SyDEVS release from [github.com/Autodesk/sydevs/releases](https://github.com/Autodesk/sydevs/releases), and download and extract the **SyDEVS-v0.7** package (the version number may be different).
 Copy this folder into **external** folder of your project.
 Except for the version number, the resulting directory structure should be as follows.
 ```
 sydevs-tutorial/
     build/
     external/
-        sydevs-0.6.7/
+        SyDEVS-v0.7/
             doc/
             scripts/
             src/